jameshkramer/docs/docs/standard/linq/change-namespace-entire-xml-tree.md

 # How to change the namespace for an entire XML tree (LINQ to XML)

 You sometimes have to programmatically change the namespace for an element or an attribute.
 LINQ to XML makes this easy.
 The <xref:System.Xml.Linq.XElement.Name%2A?displayProperty=nameWithType> property can be set.
-The <xref:System.Xml.Linq.XAttribute.Name%2A?displayProperty=nameWithType> property cannot be set, but you can easily copy the attributes into a <xref:System.Collections.Generic.List%601?displayProperty=nameWithType>, remove the existing attributes, and then add new attributes that are in the new desired namespace.
+The <xref:System.Xml.Linq.XAttribute.Name%2A?displayProperty=nameWithType> property can't be set, but you can easily copy the attributes into a <xref:System.Collections.Generic.List%601?displayProperty=nameWithType>, remove the existing attributes, and then add new attributes that are in the new desired namespace.

- For more information, see [Namespaces Overview (LINQ to XML) (C#)](namespaces-overview-linq-to-xml.md).
+ For more information, see [Namespaces overview](namespaces-overview.md).

-## Example
+## Example: Create two XML trees, change the namespaces, and combine the trees

 The following code creates two XML trees in no namespace.
 It then changes the namespace of each of the trees, and combines them into a single tree.

 ```csharp
 XElement tree1 = new XElement("Data",